Kumon and SDGs

 Every person living on earth should apply their wisdom and efforts to solving global environmental issues.
 Kumon considers the preservation of the global environment to be a management task that it must tackle and focuses on initiatives promoting forest preservation.

 As one of these activities, we contribute to environmental preservation with external partners.
 For example, we support the forest preservation activities of WWF Japan and make donations using “green points,” which we gain by reducing paper usage through online reporting and ordering items, and the forestation activities of Present Tree organized by the NPO Environmental Relations Research Center.
-In addition, within the Kumon Group we collectively strive to save energy and resources, and to recycle by using environmentally friendly FSC-certified paper for copy paper, business cards, and company envelopes.
+In addition, within the Kumon Group we collectively strive to save energy and resources, and to recycle by using environmentally friendly paper for copy paper, business cards, and company envelopes.

 Forestation by Present Tree in Fuefuki City in Yamanashi